dingshansun/RL-based-PMPC/README.md

 # RL-based-PMPC
-## Case study codes of the paper ``Adaptive Parameterized Model Predictive Control Based on Reinforcement Learning: A Synthesis Framework"
+## Case study codes of the paper "Adaptive Parameterized Model Predictive Control Based on Reinforcement Learning: A Synthesis Framework"

 There are 6 controllers for comparison, each of which corresponds to a .m file: